Our Estate Planning Lawyers Help Safeguard Your Assets

 Advanced Directives

-Advance directives for healthcare in Pennsylvania allow you to decide the type of healthcare if you become incapacitated.
+Advance directives for healthcare in Pennsylvania allow you to decide the type of healthcare you would receive if you become incapacitated.
 Advance directives also apply to establishing your life wishes regarding accepting, rejecting, or stopping medical treatment.

-A living will also determine painful decisions about your care for your loved ones.
-You can learn more about advanced directives here.
-An estate attorney can draft an advanced directive so you know your wishes remain intact.
+A living will also help you make difficult decisions about your loved ones' care.
+You can learn more about advance directives here.
+An estate lawyer can draft an advanced directive so you know your wishes remain intact.

 Female patient patient lying in a hospital bed to demonstrate the importance of estate planning